umme-habiba786/Task-Management-CRUD-App/README.md

 - **Designed for average Docker users** who have many images on their system
 - Contains development tools needed for npm builds and compilation

-> *"This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
-This tag is based off of buildpack-deps, which reduces the number of packages that images that derive from it need to install, thus reducing the overall size of all images on your system."*

 ### Stage 2: Production (`node:18-alpine`)
 **Base Image**: `node:18-alpine`
 **Purpose**: Minimal runtime environment for production deployment